A regular interpolation problem and its applications: Acknowledgment

 \section{Acknowledgment}

-The author would like to thank Chitrabhanu Chaudhuri, Krishanu Dan, Neena Gupta, Ritwik Mukherjee and Zbigniew Jelonek for several fruitful discussions.
-Conversations with Erhard Aichinger over email were very helpful.
-Special thanks are due to him for pointing out the reference \cite{Aichinger} which the author was not aware of.
-The author is grateful to Chitrabhanu Chaudhuri for providing a nice example to short out the mistake which the author has made earlier.
+The author would like to thank Chitrabhanu Chaudhuri, Ritwik Mukherjee, and Zbigniew Jelonek for several fruitful discussions and comments.
+Conversations with Erhard Aichinger over email were helpful.
+Special thanks are due to him for pointing out reference \cite{Aichinger}, which the author had looked at for a different purpose before beginning the project.
+The author is grateful to Chitrabhanu Chaudhuri for providing an example to sort out the mistake that the author had made earlier.
+This work is supported by the INSPIRE faculty fellowship (Registration No.: IFA21-MA 161) funded by the DST, Govt. of India.
+The author is also thankful to the anonymous referee for suggesting several improvements to the earlier manuscript.